0x80/firestore-mobx/docs/migrate-from-firestorter.md

 I never had a need for reactive query functions so I left this out.
 If you disagree please let me know so I can reconsider them.

+### Other Features

+Newer versions of Firestorter contain even more functionality.
+I will not cover them now, so check it out for yourself.
+These include:

+- Aggregate Collections
+- Geo Queries